datphan1011/mpv_ws/README.md

 # External Library

-In this project I use the pigpio as an external library to control and manuever the Raspberry Pi 4 This is the link to the main library [Extern Library](https://github.com/joan2937/pigpio)
+In this project I use the pigpio as an external library to control and manuever the Raspberry Pi 4 This is the link to the main library [Pigpio Library](https://github.com/joan2937/pigpio)